-GFam: Automatic annotation of gene families
+GFam: a platform for automatic annotation of gene families

-Tamás Nepusz, Rajkumar Sasidharan and Alberto Paccanaro.
+Tamás Nepusz, Rajkumar Sasidharan, David Swarbreck, Eva Huala and Alberto Paccanaro. http://github.com/ntamas/gfam

-<http://github.com/ntamas/gfam>

 GFam can generally be considered stable.
 We have used it successfully to annotate the whole genome of Arabidopsis thaliana and Arabidopsis lyrata.
 Please email the author if you discover any bugs, or feel free to submit a bug report on GitHub.